 UPDATE: Zillow greatly improved the accuracy of their Zestimates in June 2016 so I updated this post in July 2016.
 Post was originally published in July 2015.

-Note: I haven’t updated the video to reflect Zillow’s 2016 improvment in accuracy.
+Note: I haven’t updated the video to reflect Zillow’s 2016 improvment in accuracy or the 2019 changes.

 You have a home for sale and Zillow’s Zestimate for the house is way too low.